Lingotek/filesystem-connector/README.md

 Start the tool by using `ltk`

-Should you run into issues, checkout other helpful installation notes [here](https://github.com/Lingotek/translation-utility/wiki/Other-Installation-Notes).
+Should you run into issues, checkout other installation notes [here](https://github.com/Lingotek/translation-utility/wiki/Other-Installation-Notes).

 ### Windows Installation ###
 For instructions on installing in Windows, go to the [Wiki](https://github.com/Lingotek/filesystem-connector/wiki/Installing-on-Windows).